THE

 OUR MISSION

 NuQuatic was visioned by its founding shareholders to be a force for the collective good of current and future generations.
 The global clean water crisis has created a generational opportunity to reset water quality standards.
-With a committed investor group, a passionate workforce and cutting edge technology, we are uniquely positioned to lead the charge on clean water and set the standards high to restore & protect clean water for generations to come.
+With a committed investor group, a passionate workforce, and cutting-edge proprietary technology, we are uniquely positioned to lead the charge for clean water and set the standards high to restore & protect clean water for generations to come.
 We envision a world where clean water is universal.

 OUR HISTORY

-NuQuatic was launched in 2016 as Phosphorus Free Water Solutions to solve what became the first “unsolvable” problem, the emerging toxicity found our Nation’s surface waters as a consequence of human overloading of nutrients (phosphorus and nitrogen) into these waters.
+NuQuatic was launched in 2016 as Phosphorus Free Water Solutions to provide solutions to the emerging toxicity found in our Nation’s surface waters as a consequence of human overloading of nutrients (phosphorus and nitrogen) into these waters.
 An overloading of nutrients, primarily phosphorus, promotes excessive vegetation growth and harmful algae blooms which compete for and deplete the available oxygen in surface waters for fish and other aquatic species.
-This in turn can create massive fish kills and death of other aquatic life.
-Additionally, these cyanobacteria algae blooms often liberate toxins (microcystin) which can cause serious respiratory health risks to humans and animals.
-Florida has been particularly challenged by algae blooms in recent years which in addition to environmental damage are responsible for billions of dollars in lost tourism revenues.
-Recognizing legacy solutions were falling short of remediating nutrient overloading, Florida began the search for alternative innovative approaches.
+Florida, with its subtropical climate, is particularly impacted by algae blooms which in addition to environmental damage are responsible for billions of dollars in lost tourism revenues.
+Thus, Florida became the launch point for NuQuatic’s innovation and commercial activities focused on commercializing the removal of phosphorus from surface waters.
+Full scale projects include

-2021 presented NuQuatic with another “unsolvable” problem, the remediation and treatment of toxic phosphate fertilizer production process or stack water.
-Easter weekend of 2021 disaster loomed over Tampa Bay where a containment facility which housed 800 million gallons of phosphate process water was in the course of failing and threatening to dump its toxic contents into the pristine Gulf waters of Tampa Bay at Bishops Harbor.
-Responding to the emergency call of the Florida DEP and the EPA, NuQuatic mobilized within hours and commenced the rapid construction and deployment of a 1,000 GPM galvanic and electrolytic treatment process.
-Others were also called on to meet the challenge, most passed noting the complexity and difficulty of task before them.
-Some did try.
-However, in the end only NuQuatic was able to successfully treat this toxic water to a level where it could be safely discharged meeting and exceeding all state and federal surface water discharge requirements.
+Piney Point Emergency Response Phosphorus and Nitrogen Facility.
+NuQuatic’s second commercial facility, the remediation and treatment of 800 million gallons of toxic phosphate fertilizer production process or stack water, was unscheduled and unplanned.
+Easter weekend of 2021 disaster loomed over Tampa Bay where a containment facility housed 800 million gallons of phosphate process water was failing and threatening to dump its toxic contents into the pristine Gulf waters of Tampa Bay.
+Responding to the emergency call of the Florida DEP and the EPA, NuQuatic mobilized within hours and commenced the rapid construction and deployment of a 1,000 GPM phosphorus and nitrogen treatment facility that utilized NuQuatic’s newly created galvanic and electrolytic processes directed to treat phosphorus and nitrogen.
+The project was a resounding success with NuQuatic successfully treating this toxic water to a level where it could be safely discharged after meeting all state and federal surface water discharge requirements.
 In the course of our work at this site, NuQuatic removed over 300 tons of phosphorus and 350 tons of nitrogen from the stack waters.